crsren/minexx/smart_contract/README.md

 - Add the key for a second account to the whitelist (choose from the drop down account list at the top)
 - Then switch to that second account
 - Then if you fill the 'value' field (just above deploy) with any non-zero number of Ether, then click the buyTokens function, the account will be credited with a balance of that many tokens
-- This can be checked by setting the two accounts used into the "testown" and "testbuyer" variables at the bottom of the contract code, then using the displayTestBalances function
+- This can be checked by setting the two accounts used into the "testown" and "testbuyer" variables at the bottom of the contract code before deployment, then using the displayTestBalances() function
 - Interest rate (defualt is 0) can only be set by the same account that initially deployed the contract (hence Minexx)